 An assault is a crime.
 While a prosecutor decides whether to bring criminal charges against the bouncer, the prosecutor is not your lawyer.
-Prosecution is only one part of the justice you deserve—you need compensation for your injuries as well.
+The prosecution is only one part of the justice you deserve—you need compensation for your injuries as well.

 That is why pursuing a personal injury claim is What’s Right for you.
-Call Sam & Ash, LLP and we will discuss a strategy for your case, free of charge.
+Call Sam & Ash Injury Law and we will discuss a strategy for your case, free of charge.
 Contact us!
 We are available day or night at 1 (800) 304-2000.